joeldahl/dotfiles/README.md

-# My collection of dotfiles.
+# My collection of dotfiles

 I prefer to work with text-based tools and I've spent quite a few hours creating a development environment that I feel comfortable with.
 These